warrenpilot/pyfpa/README.md

 This project provides basic Financial, Planning & Analysis functions in Python.
 It allows collecting data from Excel sheets and combining them into a multidimensional dataframe for easy slicing and dicing large amounts of data.
 The goal is to make an easier introduction into Python for analysts in corporate FP&A, accounting, investment banking, hedge fund and private equity.

-While overpowered for most FP&A functions (Excel is a great tool), this package looks to leverage that power to address the challenges FP&A such as being able to keep all the verions of your data in one place, handling large data and data structures that's getting to big for excel (including consolidation and variance analysis), and not worrying about link problems.
+While Python is overpowered for most FP&A functions (Excel is a great tool), this package looks to leverage that power to address the challenges FP&A such as being able to keep all the verions of your data in one place, handling large data and data structures that's getting to big for excel (including consolidation and variance analysis), and not worrying about link problems.

 The this project will allow you to: